dityatamas/final-project-speckle-reduction/README.md

 * Oriented Speckle Reducing Anisotropic Diffusion (OSRAD)
 * Relaxed Median Filter

 For OSRAD and Relaxed Median Filter are combined to be Hybrid Oriented Speckle Reducing Anisotropic Diffusion (HOSRAD).

+In this project, i made python file for each methods to be used as a library.